Balooga/balooga.github.io/content/posts/software-estimation.md

 (v0.2)

 The amount of effort and time required to complete any software task is often underestimated.
 In other words, software always takes longer than you think.
-Here are some strategies for estimating any software task;
+Here are some (somewhat tongue-in-cheek) strategies for estimating any software task;

 * Time how long it takes to do a thing the first time and you should have a good enough handle on estimating how long it will take doing *that exact thing* again.